I Made It Through the Rain

-In the U.S., Manilow's version peaked at number 10 on the Billboard Hot 100 (his and 11th and last Top Ten on that chart to date) and at number 4 on the Adult Contemporary chart.
-Kenny's original version was included on his 1979 RCA Records album called Made It Through the Rain, which reached the top 20 of the UK Albums Chart and remains on his set-list at concerts as of 2016.
+In the U.S., Manilow's version peaked at number 10 on the Billboard Hot 100 (his 11th and last top ten on that chart to date) and at number 4 on the Adult Contemporary chart.
+Kenny's original version was included on his 1979 RCA Records album called Made It Through the Rain, which reached the top 20 of the UK Albums Chart and remains on his set-list at concerts as of 2024.